DIM for Perimenopause and Menopause

 According to WebMD, DIM may provide the following benefits that are especially helpful for women in perimenopause and menopause.
 DIM may:

-• Boost levels of antioxidants, which help fight infections and boosts immunity.
+- Boost levels of antioxidants, which help fight infections and boost immunity.

-• Improve memory, which is one of many complaints of women in menopause.
+- Improve memory, which is one of the many complaints of women in menopause.

-• Support heart health, which is important since the decline in the heart-protecting hormone estrogen, is significant.
+- Support heart health, which is essential since the decline in the heart-protecting hormone estrogen is significant.

 How to get DIM